IAMNameless9t9/GMTK-Game-Jam-2021/README.md

 In Fetch, you play as a human, trying to guide their dog through a series of puzzles from the other side of a fence.
 By shouting commands via text-entry, you can coerce the dog into doing what you want it to, but the degree of seperation in the controls can make that more challenging than it first appears.
-Fetch was made for the GMTK 2021 Game Jam
+Fetch was made for the GMTK 2021 Game Jam.